ucsb-cs32/s21/_lab/lab05.md

   return theKey;
 }
 ```
-Stay tuned for specifics on which key to use for psData.
+You need to use this exact function because the test cases testAgDemog (and testAgPS) both use these keyes to query the aggregate data.

 When using this key to aggregate data, example results for printing all data would look like.
 ```
 Combo Demographic Info: key: KeyBelowPovAboveThirtyPer Combo Info: AK, AL, AR, AZ, GA, ID, IL, KY, LA, MI, MS, MT, NC, ND, NM, OH, SC, SD, TN, TX, VA, WA, WI, WV, total states: 24